sarahmk125/flask-model/README.md

 # flask-model

 This is a simple flask project to organize financial models with parameters that can be managed by a technical person on an analytics team.
 The project aims to encourage financial modeling to occur outside of Excel, with ease of input.
-The project has the potential to grow to trigger saving model outputs to a data warehouse.
+The project has the potential to grow to trigger retraining of models and saving model outputs to a data warehouse.

 ## Getting Started